-R0776 is a specialized course that addresses the critical skills essential to the effective investigation and evaluation of fires involving potential electrical fire causes through the use of current techniques, practices, protocols and standards to assist investigators in the evaluation of electrical systems and associated components.
+This 6-day, specialized course addresses the critical skills essential to the effective investigation and evaluation of fires involving potential electrical fire causes.
+Students will demonstrate current techniques, practices, protocols and standards that assist investigators in the evaluation of electrical systems and associated components.

 The target audience is full-time public service personnel tasked with fire investigative duties.

 Applicants who are not employed full time in the fire investigation field may be eligible.
 Applicants must submit a detailed letter from the chief of the department attesting to their position, duties and responsibilities as related to fire investigation and involvement with the prosecution of state arson laws.

 Priority will be reserved for students who have successfully completed the NFA's "Fire Investigation: Essentials" (R0772 or R0206 - 2015 or later) course.

 Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q462 and Q463 available through NFA Online.
 Chief's signature attests that the applicant has completed required training.

 - Successful completion of the National Fire Academy’s (NFA's) "Fire Investigation: Essentials" (R0772 or R0206 - 2015 or later) course.

 - International Association of Arson Investigators (IAAI) Certified Fire Investigator (IAAI-CFI®) or IAAI Fire Investigation Technician (IAAI-FIT®) or National Association of Fire Investigators Certified Fire and Explosion Investigator (NAFI-CFEI).